AHCIP – Alberta Health Care Insurance Plan

 - Your photo identification and current address will be used to prove your identity.

-- If you do not show your card or are not eligible, you may be asked to pay for health services before receiving them.
+- If you don't show your card or are not eligible, you might have to pay for health services before receiving them.

-Up-to-date information is key to obtaining health services.
+Your health care card and up-to-date information is vital to obtaining health services.